EaW-Team/equestria_dev/common/factions/_documentation.md

    ### List of faction-upgrade-types, that have code support
-	upgrade_research = an upgrade that increases the faction sharing research, first one unlocks the research }
+	upgrade_research = an upgrade that increases the faction sharing research, first one unlocks the research upgrade_intelligence = an upgrade that makes agency upgrades quicker if another faction member has unlocked the upgrade already upgrade_doctrine = makes the doctrines quicker to unlock if another member in the faction already has the upgrade }

 # Faction Member Upgrades